kaimrdth/MJO-Tools/README.md

 The MJO Dashboard: a centralized AppSheet web app used by 35+ staff members to coordinate daily operations and client care.
 Contains visual assets and configuration files for the main operational interface.

 ### [`scripts/`](./scripts/)
-A comprehensive collection of Google Apps Script automations organized by function:
+A comprehensive collection of Google Apps Script automations organized by function

 ## Technical Stack